 - This is pretty much stated outright the first time Quatermain and Murray beat up Bond (which is a moment of awesome itself); Quatermain looks down at the prone form of Bond and is prompted to sneer:

 Quatermain: So this is what it's come to?
 The British adventure hero?
 Pathetic.

-Alan pulling himself together one last time to help against the Anti Christ, and shows up in time to save Mina and Orlando from the Anti Christ, though it results in his death.
+- Alan pulls himself together one last time, and shows up in time to save Mina and Orlando from the Anti-Christ, though it results in his death.

-Hyde saving the team and the entire crew of the Nautilus from Dorian's sabatoge.
+- Hyde saving the team and the entire crew of the Nautilus from Dorian's sabotage.

 Quatermain: (points out her work) Vampire lady has us covered.